huihongxiao/vmware-nsx/README.rst

    logical network in 3rd-party SDN.
 #.
 ML2 port binding should be taken care of, to make the VM created by
    OpenStack have a feasible network in such architecture.
 #.
-VM migration should be take cared of.
+VM migration should be taken care of.

-For now, the vmware-nsx project only provides core plugin for Neutron server, while the ML2 plugin became a de-facto way for SDN integrating with Neutron server.
+Besides, the vmware-nsx project only provides core plugin for Neutron server, while the ML2 plugin becomes a de-facto way for SDN integrating with Neutron server.
 We can assume 3rd-party SDN already has Neutron ML2 mechanism driver.
 The first problem in integration will be how to make vmware-nsx core plugin work with 3rd-party SDN's ML2 mech_driver.